Ames-hub/TaskFlow/README.md

 If you want good results when searching for a task, use its ID.
 But the name works well too

 When viewing a list of tasks, you can see the ID and name of each task.<br>
-eg,
+e.g.
 ```
 Live Task List
 This is a live list of incomplete and newly completed tasks.

-Resist temptation to eat the cookie <- THIS IS THE TITLE
+Resist temptation to eat the cookie <- THIS IS THE TASK NAME / TITLE
 (ID: 1)
 Completed: ✅
 Added by: @FriendlyFox.exe